viritaromero/Mexican-Food-Classifier/README.md

 Read more about this project on my blog: https://medium.com/@viritaromero/revolutionizing-the-field-of-dining-in-mexico-teamole-app-e9ae160df4b8

-Paper implementing the same idea: https://drive.google.com/viewerng/viewer?url=https://arxiv.org/ftp/arxiv/papers/1612/1612.00983.pdf
+There are already some projects implementing the same idea, using the FOOD-101 dataset, which contains more classes.
+You can read a paper implementing the same idea here: https://arxiv.org/ftp/arxiv/papers/1612/1612.00983.pdf